 An introduction to two-dimensional and three-dimensional studio disciplines with related lectures and readings.
 Historical and contemporary references will be used throughout the course to enhance and increase the student’s understanding of the visual vocabulary of art.
 How the comprehension of differing visual practices directly relates to personal investigations and interpretations within the covered disciplines of drawing, sculpture, painting, photography and printmaking.
 This includes applying elements of composition, weight, line, value, perspective, form, spatial concerns, color theory and graphics.
 Work will be developed from exercises based on direct observation and memory, realism and abstraction.
 Formal and conceptual concerns will be an integral aspect of the development of studio work.
 Class time will be a balance of lectures, demonstrations, exercises, discussions and critiques.
 Weekly homework assignments will consist of studio work and reading assignments.
 Two two-hour class sessions per week.
 No prior studio experience is required.

 Not open to students who have taken ARHA 111 or 215.
 Limited to 25 students.
-Fall and spring semesters.
-Senior Resident Artist Gloman.2016-17: Offered in Fall 2016
+Fall semester: Visiting Lecturer Culhane.
+Spring semester: Senior Resident Artist Gloman.2017-18: Offered in Fall 2017 and Spring 2018

 An introductory course in the fundamentals of drawing.
 The class will be based in experience and observation, exploring various techniques and media in order to understand the basic formal vocabularies and conceptual issues in drawing; subject matter will include still life, landscape, interior, and figure.
 Weekly assignments, weekly critiques, final portfolio.
 Two three-hour sessions per week.